ewolff/microservice-istio/HOW-TO-RUN.md

 `microservice-istio-bonus`.
 To add the microservice to your system you can do the following:

-* Change to the directory `microservice-isitio-demo` and run `./mvnw clean package` or `mvnw.cmd clean package` (Windows) to compile the Java code.
+* Change to the directory `microservice-istio-bonus` and run `./mvnw clean package` (macOS / Linux) or `mvnw.cmd clean package` (Windows) to compile the Java code.

 * Run `docker-build.sh` in the directory
 `microservice-istio-bonus`.
-It builds the images and uploads them into the Kubernetes cluster.
+It builds the Docker images and uploads them into the Kubernetes cluster.

 * Deploy the microservice with `kubectl apply -f bonus.yaml`.